taneryener/go-app-events/readme.md

 This is a golang library aiming to be compatible with [decahedronio/laravel-app-events](https://github.com/decahedronio/laravel-app-events).

+**Note**: This is a fork of the original [jobilla/go-app-events](https://github.com/jobilla/go-app-events) repository with additional improvements and updates.

 The library allows you to send and listen to events coming from another service, with handlers mapped to the various events.